izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

     let leftPoint = Math.min(point1, point2)
     let rightPoint = Math.max(point1, point2)

-also, when we mint, the boundary point of liquidity must be times of `pointDelta`
+When we mint, the boundary point of liquidity must be times of `pointDelta`.

-so we should rounding `leftPoint` and `rightPoint` to times of `pointDelta` throw following codes
+Thus we should rounding `leftPoint` and `rightPoint` to times of `pointDelta` throw following codes:

 .. code-block:: typescript
     :linenos: